Effective Date: 23rd March 2018

 RULE 4: Provide a good quality of work and service to each client

-- 4.A You must only undertake work for which you are properly qualified.
+4.A You must only undertake work for which you are properly qualified.
+You should refer to the criteria allocated under the tier system of the PPR.

-- 4.B Work must be undertaken with due skill, care and attention, with proper regard for the technical standard expected of you.
+4.B Work must be undertaken with due skill, care and attention, with proper regard for the technical standard expected of you.
 If you do not have the knowledge, skills or experience to undertake the work you must decline it.
+You should refer to the Competency Standards to ensure you are compliant.

 RULE 5: Your duty to the court in the administration of justice